discmagnet/quality.start/README.md

 Among those who averaged at least 6 innings per start (blue), there appears to be a strong linear relationship between ERA and conversion rate, which makes sense.
 For this group of pitchers, being awarded a QS *mainly* depends on how many earned runs they give up, which directly relates to performance.
 On the other hand, among those who averaged less than 6 innings per start (red), there is a weaker relationship between ERA and conversion rate, which also makes sense!
 For this group of pitchers, being awarded a QS not only depends on how many earned runs they give up, it also *commonly* depends on whether they reach the 6 inning minimum, which doesn't always relate to performance (e.g. pitch count, injury risk, pulled for pinch hitter, etc.).

 By incorporating run expectancy, we put both groups of pitchers onto a level playing field.
 Take a look at the second scatter plot with both groups distinguished.
 Notice now that *both* groups have strong linear relationships between ERA and conversion rate.
 For pitchers who average at least 6 innings, the correlation between ERA and conversion rate increases from -0.766 to -0.806 (not a huge difference), but for pitchers who don't average 6 innings, the correlation increases from -0.395 to -0.674!
-Considering nearly a third (174/537) of single-season pitching performances fell into the latter group, incorporating run expectancy into our "quality" start metric just makes sense.
+Considering nearly a third (174/537) of single-season pitching performances fell into this latter group, incorporating run expectancy just makes sense.

 ![](plot_ERA_eQS_2.jpeg)